-In addition to the various treatments available for eating disorders, there are several other treatment approaches that people with eating disorders have found helpful in their process of treatment and recovery.
+In addition to the various treatments available for eating disorders, people have also found complementary therapies helpful in their process of treatment and recovery.

-These additional treatments should not be employed without other medical and psychological treatments provided by a clinician and/or a carer and they should not be considered a replacement for other evidence based treatment approaches.
+Complementary treatments should not be employed without other medical and psychological treatments provided by a clinician and/or a carer and they should not be considered a replacement for other evidence-based treatment approaches.
 Instead, they should form part of a comprehensive and holistic treatment plan to increase the quality of life of the person with the eating disorder.

 Acceptance and commitment therapy

 Acceptance and commitment therapy is a cognitive behavioural treatment that focuses on mindfulness and flexibility of thoughts and feelings.
-Acceptance and commitment therapy aims to increase awareness of a person’s experiences and their responses to their own environment.
+It aims to increase awareness of a person’s experiences and responses to their own environment.

-Through acceptance and commitment therapy, a person with an eating disorder can learn to break the cycle of negative thoughts and impulses, which can often lead to destructive behaviours.
-While feelings or impressions of negative body images may still return from time to time, the pathway to eating disorder behaviour will have been disrupted and the person may no longer feel the need for such destructive behaviours.
+Through acceptance and commitment therapy, a person with an eating disorder can learn to break the cycle of negative thoughts, which can often lead to destructive behaviours.

-Yoga can help a person with an eating disorder engage in self-care.
+Yoga can help a person with an eating disorder engage in self-care and mindfulness.
 Research has shown that yoga can reduce stress levels, which can lead to improved health and clearer thinking.
-Practicing yoga regularly can help people reconnect and become more ‘in tune’ with their bodies and this can be especially helpful to people with eating disorders.
+Practicing yoga regularly can help people reconnect and become more ‘in tune’ with their bodies.
 Yoga can encourage a person with an eating disorder to stay grounded in the present and listen to the needs of their bodies.

 While yoga on its own would not be sufficient treatment for an eating disorder, including yoga in the treatment approach of an eating disorder can help balance out the psychotherapeutic treatments and medication that are often required in recovery.